Understand the useful life of your assets, it may pay-off.

 Judgement must be based on data - usage and capacity reports, documented improvements, historical records.

 You might reconsider changing the accounting useful life under a local GAAP as well.
 In that case, compliance with respective tax rules must be ensured.
+The whole asset category (e.g. buildings) must be reassessed not just individual assets.

 The concept of useful life is entity-specific.
-Your server might hold shorter or longer than the same one used by your competitors.
+Your server might hold shorter or longer than the same one used by your competitors due to variety of reasons (e.g. depending on the frequency of maintenance).
+Make sure the assets will hold up to their job for an extended period of time.

-Possible pros of changing the useful life:
+Possible advantages of changing the useful life:

 Completely ok from the regulatory point of view.